realA10001986/Time-Circuits-Display/README.md

 #### How to view sensor info

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "SENSORS" is shown.
+- Press ENTER [or 2/8] repeatedly until "SENSORS" is shown.
 If that menu item is missing, a light or temperature sensor was not detected during boot.
-- Hold ENTER
+- Hold ENTER [or press 5]
 - Now the currently measured lux level or temperature is displayed.
-- Press ENTER to toggle between light sensor and temperature sensor info (if both are connected)
+- Press ENTER [or 2/8] to toggle between light sensor and temperature sensor info (if both are connected)
-- Hold ENTER to exit the menu
+- Hold ENTER [or press 5 or 9] to exit the menu

 >Note: Sometimes a lux value of -1 might be displayed, indicating a sensor overload.
 This can have the following reasons: The TCD firmware sets up the sensors for indoor usage and, as a result, sensors will overload in broad daylight.
 Secondly, some sensors have issues with halogen lamps (reportedly TSL2561), and most sensors also "overload" if too much IR light is directed at them, for instance from surveillance cameras.

 #### How to see a list of BTTF-Network clients

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "BTTFN CLIENTS" is shown.
+- Press ENTER [or 2/8] repeatedly until "BTTFN CLIENTS" is shown.
-- Hold ENTER
+- Hold ENTER [or press 5]
 - Now one of the connected clients is displayed, or "NO CLIENTS" if currently no clients are connected.
-- Press ENTER to scroll through the list of connected clients.
+- Press ENTER [or 2/8] to scroll through the list of connected clients.
-- Hold ENTER to exit the menu
+- Hold ENTER [or press 5 or 9] to exit the menu

 #### How to leave the menu:

+ Press "9", or

- - While the menu is active, press ENTER repeatedly until "END" is displayed.
+ - press ENTER repeatedly until "END" is displayed.
- - Hold ENTER to leave the menu
+ - Hold ENTER [or 5] to leave the menu

 ## Peripherals